groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ```

 **Why This Version Is Better:**
-- **Try-with-resources**: Automatically closes streams even if an error occurs
+- **Try‑with‑resources**: Automatically closes streams even if an error occurs
 - **Larger buffer**: 4096 bytes is more efficient than 1024 for most files
 - **Better error handling**: Distinguishes between AWS errors and local file errors
 - **Reusable method**: Easy to call from anywhere in your application

 ## Common Pitfalls and How to Avoid Them